stereobooster/react-snap/Readme.md

 Also known as [code splitting](https://webpack.js.org/guides/code-splitting/), [dynamic import](https://github.com/tc39/proposal-dynamic-import) (TC39 proposal), "chunks" (which are loaded on demand), "layers", "rollups", or "fragments".
 See: [Guide To JavaScript Async Components](https://github.com/stereobooster/guide-to-async-components)

-Async component (in React) is a technique (typically implemented as a Higher Order Component) for loading components with dynamic `import`.
+An async component (in React) is a technique (typically implemented as a higher-order component) for loading components on demand with the dynamic `import` operator.
 There are a lot of solutions in this field.
 Here are some examples:

 - [`loadable-components`](https://github.com/smooth-code/loadable-components)
 - [`react-loadable`](https://github.com/thejameskyle/react-loadable)
 - [`react-async-component`](https://github.com/ctrlplusb/react-async-component)
 - [`react-code-splitting`](https://github.com/didierfranc/react-code-splitting)

-It is not a problem to render async component with react-snap, tricky part happens when prerendered React application boots and async components are not loaded yet, so React draws "loading" state of a component, later when component loaded react draws actual component.
-As the result - user sees a flash.
+It is not a problem to render async components with `react-snap`, the tricky part happens when a prerendered React application boots and async components are not loaded yet, so React draws the "loading" state of a component, and later when the component is loaded, React draws the actual component.
+As a result, the user sees a flash:

 ```
 100%                    /----|    |----